-I finished yesterday with reference to the delay of dealing with the problems of life and the way those problems usually end up growing and often, because of the mental strain they create, steal from our Joy.
+yesterday‘s the previous post with reference to way we so often delay dealing with the problems of life and the way those problems usually end up growing and often, because of the mental strain they create, steal from our Joy.

 “When neurotics are in conflict with the world they automatically assume that they are at fault.
 When those with character disorders are in conflict with the world they automatically assume that the world is at fault.” – Peck